 Storytelling has been around for thousands of years, right?
-And, who doesn’t LOVE a great story?
-What if we told you that you can turn those stories you have into profits?
-The reality is if we are intentional with our lives and businesses, we would realize that we can curate effective stories based on every day experiences.
+And who doesn’t LOVE a great story?
+WE DO!
+What if we told you that you could turn those stories you have into profits?
+Suppose we are intentional with our lives and businesses.
+In that case, we will realize we can curate compelling stories based on everyday experiences.

 Even the simplest of stories can be incredibly relatable to our audiences — so why aren’t we telling them?

-In today’s post, we are going to share with you a few tricks that will help you tell more effective stories for your business and quite frankly, why you should be!
+In today’s post, we will share a few tricks that will help you tell more compelling stories for your business and, quite frankly, why you should be!

 EFFECTIVE STORIES CAN TRANSLATE TO MORE PROFITS

-Developing your storytelling skills and learning how to turn your own experiences into an effective story takes practice, but there are tried and true methods of improving your craft.
-Let’s dive in.
+Developing your storytelling skills and learning to turn your experiences into an effective story takes practice.
+Still, there are tried and true methods of improving your craft.

-When creating a story, you should have a definite idea of what you’re building toward.
-If your story has a strong moral component, you’ll want to guide your audience to that message.
+When creating a story, you should have a definite idea of what you’re building towards.
+For example, if your story has a strong moral component, you’ll want to guide your audience to that message.
 Now, if you’re telling a funny story, you might build toward a twist that will leave your audience literally ‘laughing out loud!’.

 Don’t Shy Away from Conflict

-As an entrepreneur looking to create more effective stories, you can’t shy away from conflict.
-Great storytellers create content that have all sorts of obstacles and hardships throughout the path of their storyline.
-In order to be satisfied with a happy ending for example, audiences have to watch the main person struggle to achieve their goals.
+You can’t shy away from conflict as an entrepreneur looking to create more effective stories.
+Great storytellers create content that has all sorts of obstacles and hardships throughout the path of their storylines.
+However, to be satisfied with a happy ending, audiences must watch the main person struggle to achieve their goals.

-It’s okay to share the hardships, the struggle and mistakes —in fact, it’s necessary.
-Effective stories built on conflict, and it’s imperative that you embrace conflict.
-Please note this doesn’t mean simply sharing a negative piece of content and hanging it out there — be sure to share the lesson learned, triumph or solution to tie it back into your business, brand or personality.
+It’s okay to share the hardships, struggles, and mistakes —in fact, it’s necessary.
+Effective stories are built on conflict, and you must embrace that.
+Please note this doesn’t mean simply sharing a negative piece of content and hanging it out there — be sure to share the lesson learned, triumph, or solution to tie it back into your business, brand, or personality.

 Whether or not you are telling a real story based on personal experience, you can always look to your life for inspiration when creating new stories.
-Think about important experiences in your real life and how you might be able to craft them into an effective story that your audience can relate to.
+Think about essential experiences in your real life and how you can craft them into a compelling story that your audience can relate to.

 Engage with your Audience

 An effective story requires you to connect with your audience.
-If you’re telling a short story in front of an audience (live or virtually), you might want to play around with bringing your gaze off your notes every so often to make eye contact with your audience.
+So if you’re telling a short story in front of an audience (live or virtually), you should occasionally keep your gaze off your notes to make eye contact with your audience.

 Or, if you’re recording a podcast or other audible methods of content, so much depends upon the expressiveness of your voice and your ability to bring emotion with your tone.
-However you choose to tell your story, make sure you are always considering how your message is being received.
+However, you choose to tell your story and always consider how your message is being received.

-Tonality, expression and raw emotions are among the most successful stories told.
+Tonality, expression, and raw emotions are among the most successful stories.

 Check out other Great Storytellers

-Your personal stories will always be unique and specific to you, but there’s no better way to learn how to craft and deliver one than by watching storytellers you connect and even look up to.
-Most of us know people who we believe are engaging storytellers, right?
+Your personal stories will always be unique and specific to you.
+Still, there’s no better way to learn how to craft and deliver one than by watching storytellers you connect with and even look up to.
+Most of us know people who are engaging storytellers.

 We can learn a lot through observation.

 Are you currently telling stories in your content?
-You know, often before we sit down to create a piece of content; blog, social media post, live videos, etc. we always talk about what led us to that breakthrough or moment.
-Together (since we build together) we reflect on our own experiences and share them (sort of like we’re doing now!).
+You know, we often talk about what led us to that breakthrough or moment before we sit down to create a piece of content, blog, social media post, live video, etc… Together (since we build together), we reflect on our own experiences and share them (sort of like we’re doing now!).